 - Monitor food quality and prep consistency

-This is the most intense part of the day.
+This is often the most intense part of the day.

 - Cook and plate dishes quickly and accurately